What is Deferred Tax Assets?

 Due to differences in the methods used for depreciation in accounting and tax purposes, this tax asset can be created.
 There are two methods of depreciation – straight line method and the double depreciation method.
 In the double depreciation method, the depreciation expenses more in the initial periods, and if this method is used for accounting purposes where a straight-line method is used for tax purposes, the Company will pay more tax than shown in its books.
 Thus, it will record deferred tax assets in the balance sheet.

 #3 – Differences in Depreciation Rate in Accounting and Tax Purpose

-Suppose taxable income is $ 5000 and thus as per this taxable income, the tax will be $ 750 on the income statement and $ 1000 paid to the tax authorities.
+Suppose taxable income is $ 5000.
+Thus as per this, the tax will be $ 750 on the income statement and $ 1000 paid to the tax authorities.
 Hence, there will be a DTA of (1000 – 750 = $ 250) due to the difference in depreciation rates.

-In the above two examples i.e. deferred tax assets are arising due to depreciation and carry forward losses.
+In the above two examples, i.e., deferred tax assets are arising due to depreciation and carry forward losses.
 This asset is recorded only if it can materialize in future incomes.
-The Company checks and prepares a projection of future income statement and balance sheet and if it feels it can be used, it is only then the recorded on DTA in the balance sheet.
-If in a certain period, the Company feels that this asset cannot materialize in the future with certainty, it will write off any such entry in the balance sheet.
+The Company checks and prepares a projection of future income statements and balance sheets.
+And if the Company feels that it can be used, it is only then recorded on DTA in the balance sheet.
+If, in a certain period, the Company feels that this asset cannot materialize in the future with certainty, it will write off any such entry in the balance sheet.

 #4 – Expenses

 Deferred tax assets can also form when expenses are recognized in the income statement before they are recognized in the tax statement and to tax authorities.
 For example, some legal expenses are not considered as the expense and thus not deducted immediately in tax statement; however, they are shown as the expense in the income statement.